-The following summarizes the information that is needed on service sub-layer aware nodes that send DetNet MPLS traffic, on a per service basis:
+The following summarizes the information that is needed on service sub-layer aware nodes that transmit DetNet MPLS traffic, on a per service basis:

-- o App-Flow identification information, e.g., an incoming service on a relay node or IP information as defined in [I-D.ietf-detnet-ip-over-mpls]. - o The sequence number length to be used for the service.
+- o App-Flow identification information, e.g., IP information as defined in [I-D.ietf-detnet-ip-over-mpls].
+Note, this information is not needed on DetNet relay nodes. - o The sequence number length to be used for the service.
 Valid values included 0, 16 and 28 bits.
-0 bits cannot be used when PRF is configured for the service. - o The S-Label for the service. - o If PRF is to be provided for the service. - o The forwarding sub-layer information associated with the output of the service sub-layer.
+0 bits cannot be used when PEF or POF is configured for the service. - o If PRF is to be provided for the service. - o The outgoing S-Label for each of the service's outgoing DetNet (member) flow. - o The forwarding sub-layer information associated with the output of the service sub-layer.
 Note that when the PRF function is provisioned, this information is per DetNet member flow.
-Logically this is a pointer to details provided below for transmission of Detnet flows at the forwarding sub-layer.
+Logically the forwarding sub-layer information is a pointer to further details of transmission of Detnet flows at the forwarding sub-layer.

-The following summarizes the information that is needed on service sub-layer aware nodes that receives DetNet MPLS traffic, on a per service basis:
+The following summarizes the information that is needed on service sub-layer aware nodes that receive DetNet MPLS traffic, on a per service basis:

 - o The forwarding sub-layer information associated with the input of the service sub-layer.
 Note that when the PEF function is provisioned, this information is per DetNet member flow.
-Logically this is a pointer to details provided below related to the reception of Detnet flows at the forwarding sub-layer or A-Label. - o The S-Label for the received service. - o If PEF or POF is to be provided for the service. - o The sequence number length to be used for the service.
+Logically the forwarding sub-layer information is a pointer to further details of the reception of Detnet flows at the forwarding sub-layer or A-Label. - o The incoming S-Label for the service. - o If PEF or POF is to be provided for the service.

+- o The sequence number length to be used for the service.
 Valid values included 0, 16 and 28 bits.
-0 bits cannot be used when PEF or POF are configured for the service.
+0 bits cannot be used when PEF or POF are configured for the service. - o App-Flow identification information, e.g., IP information as defined in [I-D.ietf-detnet-ip-over-mpls].
+Note, this information is not needed on DetNet relay nodes.